mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/operations/access-control/index.md

 This approach gives you maximum flexibility over who has access to what resources, conveniently mapped to your existing identity providers' claims.

-### Special Limitation for Kommander Roles
+### Special Limitation for DKP Roles

-In addition to granting a Kommander Role, you must also grant the appropriate DKP role to allow external users and groups into the UI.
+In addition to granting a DKP Role, you must also grant the appropriate DKP role to allow external users and groups into the UI.
 See [RBAC - DKP UI Authorization][kommander-rbac] for details about the built-in DKP roles.
 Here are examples of `ClusterRoleBindings` that grant an IDP group admin access to the Kommander routes: